hendrtd/comp-2210/docs/term/202410-2023-fall/annoucements/welcome.md

 courses to teach and I'm looking forward to this semester!

-The first lecture will be on *Thursday, August 17* from 8:00 AM CT - 9:15 AM CT in Shelby 1103 for the Campus sections (001 - 004) and in Zoom (`TBD`) for the Distance section (D01).
-Labs will begin on Tuesday, August 22 from 9:30 AM CT - 10:45 AM CT in the computer labs shown in Tiger Scheduler for the Campus sections and in Zoom (`TBD`) for the Distance section.
+The first lecture will be on *Thursday, August 17* from 8:00 AM CT - 9:15 AM CT in Shelby 1103 for the Campus sections (001 - 004) and in Zoom (`893 7371 4219`)
+for the Distance section (D01).
+Labs will not meet the first week of classes but will begin on August 22.

 See you on August 17, and War Eagle!